TheMoistDino/FtcRobotController/README.md

-## NOTICE

-This repository contains the public FTC SDK for the INTO THE DEEP (2024-2025) competition season.

 ## Welcome!
-This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
-This repo also includes the source code used in 6373 SuperBots' competition robot for the INTO THE DEEP (2024-2025) competition season.
+This GitHub repo includes the source code used in 6373 SuperBots competition robot for the INTO THE DEEP (2024-2025) season.

-## Requirements
-To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.

-## Downloading the Project
-If you are an Android Studio programmer, there are several ways to download this repo.
-Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository.

-* If you are a git user, you can clone the most current version of the repository:

-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/TheMoistDino/FtcRobotController.git</p>

-* Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
-Downloading the project as a .ZIP file will keep the size of the download manageable.

-Once you have downloaded and uncompressed (if needed) your folder, you can use Android Studio to import the folder  ("Import project (Eclipse ADT, Gradle, etc.)").

 ## Robot Controls
 ### Gamepad 1